paul-thebaud/v-phone-input/docs/api/variables/vPhoneInputSharedProperties.md

 **`Internal`**

-VPhoneInput properties list which are forwarded to both country and phone input.
+VPhoneInput properties which are forwarded to both country and phone input.